 On July 1, 2020, we completed the Boost Mobile Acquisition.
-In connection with the closing of the Boost Mobile Acquisition, we and T-Mobile entered into the TSA, the MNSA, the Option Agreement, and the Spectrum Purchase Agreement for approximately \$3.59 billion.
+In connection with the closing of the Boost Mobile Acquisition, we and T-Mobile entered into the Spectrum Purchase Agreement (as defined in our Annual Report on Form 10-K for the year ended December 31, 2021) for approximately \$3.59 billion.
 If we elect to not exercise the option to purchase the 800 MHz licenses pursuant to the Spectrum Purchase Agreement or it expires, we are potentially subject to pay T-Mobile a fee of approximately \$72 million per the Spectrum Purchase Agreement under certain circumstances.
 The \$3.59 billion and the \$72 million are not included in "Other long-term obligations" above.